mikewesthad/twine-resources/macros/clickdialog/readme.md

 Uses SugarCube's built-in dialog system to create a custom dialog box when a target element is clicked.
 The contents of the macro will be directly put into the body of the dialog box body.
 SugarCube markdown and HTML elements are both valid as contents.

 If a `<<whenclosed>>` tag is specified, the contents of that tag will be executed when the dialog box is closed.
 This is useful for setting variables upon closing a dialog box.

+This macro can be used with HTML maps to create a point-and-click style game (see examples.html).

 **Arguments:**